Frequently Asked Questions

 What do you get?
 We hope that you learn about plagiarism and avoid it in your writing and speaking.

-Most adults do pass a Certification Test--over half a million worldwide from 2016 through 2019.
+Most adults do pass a Certification Test--nearly 750,000 worldwide from 2016 through 2020.
 They have learned to notice what is missing but should be present in order to avoid plagiarism.

 What kinds of questions are answered incorrectly most often on Certification Tests?
 A Severed Cite is the most common pattern that test takers fail to identify as paraphrasing plagiarism.
 They missed it because they either answered as word-for-word plagiarism or not plagiarism.
 The fourth-ranked error is failing to identify correctly a Crafty Cover-Up.
 This kind of question does contain a Proper Paraphrase, but it also contains word-for-word plagiarism, which is the correct answer.